Barnard Castle have Twickenham hoodoo but are Kings of the north at Rosslyn Park Sevens

 Barnard Castle

 One of the players to emerge during this era was a strapping young Dutchman, Tim Visser, who was a real speed merchant on the wing.
-He went on to play for England Schools before declaring for where his record of 14 tries in 33 Tests was distinctly useful.
+He went on to play for England Schools before declaring for Scotland where his record of 14 tries in 33 Tests was distinctly useful.

 By the 2006-7 season Barney were back on the up and put together a stunning season of 21 wins in 23 games.
 The only defeats were against Sedbergh and then in the Daily Mail Cup final when they suffered more heartbreak with an agonising 24-23 defeat against Warwick.

 That was some side Barney had that year with Rory Clegg pulling the strings at fly-half and a pack powered by Callum Clarke and Alex Gray.
-The latter was soon to captain at a Junior and play for before he headed to America to enlist in the NFL International player pathway programme.
+The latter was soon to captain at a Junior World Cup and play for before he headed to America to enlist in the International player pathway programme.
 He spent a couple of seasons with the Atlanta Falcons but is currently without a club.

 Gray will remember the cup run well.
 An England U16 lock at the time – he later switched to the back row – it was Gray who scored a late try to clinch a memorable 23-22 win over Wellington and it was Gray who appeared to crash over in the fifth minute of injury time at Twickenham to score what appeared to be a winner.
 Referee JP Doyle though was perfectly positioned and adjudged that he had just been held up.